TheMisu/udemyWebDev/README.md

 - CSS Properties:
     - 6.0 - This task introduces the concept of colors as hex numbers
     - 6.1 - This task introduces the concept of changing fonts (and their weight, size...)
+    - 6.3 - This task introduces the CSS Box Model and terms such as margin, padding and border.